- Search The Registry

 She also served as a lecturer at the University of Maryland, College Park, a fellow at Harvard University's Institute of Politics, and as an Adjunct Professor of Government at Georgetown University.
 In 1999, The New York Times Magazine described Brazile as an LGBT activist who served on the board of the Millennium March on Washington.
 The magazine said she is "highly protective of her privacy" and called her "openly ambiguous" about her sexual orientation.

 The credibility of Brazile's allegations also came under scrutiny by The Washington Post.
-In September 2015, the newspaper had already reported about the fundraising agreement between Hillary and the DNC, which Brazile disclosed and noted that Sanders supporters knew about it.
+In September 2015, the newspaper had already reported about the fundraising agreement between Hillary and the DNC, which Brazile disclosed and noted that Sanders supporters knew about.
 It was also reported that Brazile knew about the agreement before she publicly disclosed its details.
-In 2016, CNN announced that Brazile offered a formal resignation and that they were permanently severing their ties to Brazile as a CNN contributor due to inappropriate leaks with the Clinton campaign while she worked for the network.
+In 2016, CNN announced that Brazile offered a formal resignation and that they were permanently severing their ties to Brazile as a CNN contributor due to inappropriate leaks about the Clinton campaign while she worked for the network.

 Brazile is a member of the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA) and has guest-starred as herself in three episodes of the drama The Good Wife and one episode of the drama House of Cards.
-In 2019 she accepted a broadcast position with Fox News network.
+In 2019, she accepted a broadcast position with the Fox News Network.